 Being Water Smart at Home

-LiveSmart Tips for Better Bathrooms Click the image above to watch the video
+LiveSmart Tips for Better Bathrooms

-British Columbians use about 490 litres of water per person per day.
+British Columbians use about 350 litres of water per person per day.
 Conserving water reduces demand on a finite resource and saves on expensive drinking water and wastewater infrastructure.
 With climate change posing additional threats to water supplies, water efficiency must improve dramatically if we are to sustain the environment and our economy.
 Using water more efficiently is key to a sustainable water future for everyone.

 In B.C., measures implemented by local governments – like conservation planning, water metering, green buildings, and water efficiency requirements in plumbing codes – show how successfully we can cut our water use, energy bills, and help the environment.